The Role of Management Support in Agile implementations

 As IT becomes embedded in business processes, it is necessary that everybody concerned in operating the business is responsive to how IT can change daily operations.
 Getting support from all levels of management is a priority.
 Besides, if not quite all, it is essential that everyone involved in operating the business needs to be aware of how IT is being used and how it can change daily operations.

 It is very imperative that there is a buy-in from the senior management as this will mean that the leaders will be advocating with their focus immersed on creating an optimally effective system.
-One has to recognize that the senior management is not only the personnel who lead specific groups but are also the ones who play a crucial role in bringing change and driving agile practices across the organization.
+One has to recognize that the senior management is not only the person who lead specific groups but are also the ones who play a crucial role in bringing change and driving agile practices across the organization.

 The agile methodology also brings new demands on the execution side, including greater collaboration among stakeholders and teams, clearly defined objectives, high levels of employee engagement, and self-directed and motivated teams that can work without supervision.